Scam alerts: we’ve seen an increase in scam texts and emails claiming to be from us, asking for payments.

 • Are you making changes to the rail overbridge?

-The Strand rail overbridge is 97 years old and due for replacement.
+The Strand rail overbridge is 98 years old and due for replacement.
 It will be upgraded as part of a separate programme of works in the coming years.
-More planning and design work is required, and physical works will follow.
-Considering this, no major alterations will be made to the bridge for the SUP however, we will be altering the kerb leading up to the bridge to address the issue of vehicles running over the footpath.
-The footpath across the bridge will also be marked for the SUP.
+More planning and design work is required to better understand what the design will include, and physical works will follow.
+Considering this, no alterations will be made to the bridge.
+For the shared use path, we will make minor changes to the kerb leading up to the bridge to improve safety and address the issue of vehicles running over the footpath.

 Close